 - If your breasts are too small or have lost volume, breast implants can be inserted as well as a breast lift.
 This can increase both their firmness and size.

 If you plan to have children, it is best to postpone surgery until later, as your breasts will change in size and shape during your pregnancy.
 The best results are obtained if you have adequate cup size but your breasts have sagged over time.

 For a one-on-one consultation with experienced breast surgeon Dr. Jayesh Panchal, call Genesis Plastic Surgery & Medical Spa at 405-340-9949 today.
-We have offices in Edmond, Norman and Lawton, and we serve patients throughout the Oklahoma City area.
+We have offices in Edmond and Norman, and we serve patients throughout the Oklahoma City area.